A unique and pioneering program that maximizes flexibility, with built-in time to pursue your research passions.

 Associate Professor of Psychiatry

-Social Cognition Section Co-Chief, Center For Affective Neuroscience
+Social Cognition Section Co-Chief, Center for Affective Neuroscience

 mercedes.perez@mssm.edu